bmagyar/cartesian_ros_control/README.md

 Please continue to file bugs and open pull requests there as usual.

 ---
-# Cartesian ROS Control
+# Cartesian ros_control

-This package brings mechanisms for Cartesian control to the ROS-control framework.
+This package brings mechanisms for Cartesian control to the ros_control framework.

 ## Overview